 Required prerequisite knowledge

-The written assignment will be given a provisional grade.
-The written assignment and oral exam will be considered together in relation to the final grade.
+The written assignment and the oral exam will be considered together in relation to the final grade.

 Participation will be required at a specified minimum number of lectures.